altaccounteth/mongroszizizz/report.md

 # Detailed Methodology

+**All my clusters are independent **
+(because the argumentation is done manually and independently).

 To identify these clusters, I capitalized on a common mistake among Sybil schemes: using the same deposit address on a centralized exchange (CEX).

 I employed SQL queries on Dune Analytics to create a custom dashboard, which helped me find multiple addresses interacting with the same CEX deposit address.
 I refined my searches to discover wallets interacting with the initially identified addresses, broadening my clusters to include at least 20 wallets for relevance.